-B ecause the TCJA has put estate, gift and generation-skipping transfer (GST) tax exemptions at record-high levels, far fewer taxpayers are worrying about these taxes.
-But the high exemptions are only temporary.
-So whether or not you'd be subject to estate taxes under the current exemptions, it's a good idea to consider whether you can seize opportunities to potentially lock in tax savings today.
+ecause the TCJA has put estate, gift and generation-skipping transfer (GST) tax exemptions at record-high levels, far fewer taxpayers are worrying about these taxes.
+But without further tax legislation, the high exemptions will be available only through next year.
+So consider whether there's anything you should be doing now to take advantage of tax savings opportunities that may not be available in the near future.